masaiful/masaity/src/posts/resilient-code-examples.md

 date: 2019-01-22
 tags:
   - post
-  - resilence
+  - resilience
 layout: layouts/post.njk
 description: 'Making code examples in blog posts performant, accessible, and fun.'
 hasCodepen: true
 ---

-At some point through writing [my first post on this blog](/posts/linking-to-headings), I realised that I wanted to have code exaples.
+At some point through writing [my first post on this blog](/posts/linking-to-headings), I realised that I wanted to have code examples.

 I had taken a "write first, add the infrastructure later" approach, because I wanted to finish writing instead of going down some rabbit holes.
-So I finished the writeup, and reached part where I would touch up the code examples.
+So I finished the write-up, and reached part where I would touch up the code examples.

 There were two main things I wanted to have:
 - Syntax highlighting